AnAnAsIK1234/vega/README.md

 Interpretation is:

-> Additional diagnostics show that PatchTST-selected quarters are characterized by a noticeable concentration of contributions.
+> PatchTST-selected quarters are characterized by a noticeable concentration of contributions.
 With an average number of assets of about 8.7, the top 5 positions give an average of 73.3% of the weight and 87.1% of the absolute contribution to profitability.
 Consequently, the outcome of the PatchTST regime partly depends on a limited set of securities and individual strong quarters.

 ### D. Bootstrap confidence bands

 The question is:

-> Do the confidence intervals of `selector_rule_based` materially dominate the confidence intervals of `always_linear` and `always_transformer`?
+> Do the confidence intervals of `selector_rule_based` materially dominate the confidence intervals of `always_transformer`?

 #### Selector vs transformer